Can you distinguish the difference between a ground squirrel and a tree squirrel? This can be a tricky task at times.

 Tree squirrels typically live in wooded areas, since they prefer to live in trees.
 Tree squirrels sleep in dreys; a nest of twigs, branches, leaves and moss.
 This species of critter primarily feeds on nuts, although they do like an occasional freshly budding flower or fruit.
 They have bushier tails and can be a little bigger than most ground squirrels.
 In our area we traditionally see the red tree squirrels and the grey tree squirrels.
 There is no real effective way to control tree squirrels, although they can be very pesky in fruit trees.

 However, we here at Gopher Team are ready to help control ground squirrel activity in your beautiful garden.
 We are experienced and prepared to get the population under control and prevent the damage ground squirrels can cause.
-Give us a call today and we will be out on the next three business days.
+Give us a call today and we will be out on the next two business days.